MohamedAYasin/alu-web_front_end/responsive_design/README.md

 - A README.md at the root of the project directory is mandatory
 - HTML and CSS have been rendered on Chrome 78 or more.

-## installation
+## Installation

 1. Download the source code as a ZIP file or clone the repository to your local machine.
-2. Open the project in your VS Code or other preferred IDE
+2. Open the project in your VS Code or other preferred IDE.
 3. There you have it!

 ## Author